Medical Image Analysis · Computational Imaging

 DMRN: A Dynamical Multi-Order Response Network for the Robust Lung Airway Segmentation

-Robust airway segmentation from CT scans is challenging due to varying tree topology and imaging artifacts.
-DMRN introduces a dynamical multi-order response architecture that combines supervised segmentation with unsupervised structure learning.
-The network adaptively adjusts its receptive fields to capture both fine-grained bronchiolar details and large-scale airway topology, achieving state-of-the-art segmentation performance across diverse lung disease datasets including COPD, COVID-19, and lung cancer cohorts.
+Robust airway segmentation from CT scans.
+DMRN introduces a dynamical multi-order response architecture that adaptively adjusts its receptive fields to capture both fine-grained bronchiolar details and large-scale airway topology, achieving strong performance across clinical datasets including COPD, COVID-19, and lung-cancer cohorts.

-For a complete and up-to-date list of publications, please see my Semantic Scholar profile or OpenReview .
+For the latest list of publications, please see my Google Scholar profile.

 Skills & Expertise